NickSchuette002/THE-ULTIMATE-ROCKET-LEAGUE-TRAINING-PROGRAM/STAGE2.md

 Install Workshop Map: Obstacle Course #2 v1.1
 Link: http://steamcommunity.com/sharedfiles/filedetails/?id=828803580

-Finish levels 1-10 while **ONLY FACING FORWARD** if your car rotates, make adjustments using Air Roll to face your car as close to facing perfectly forward as possible.
+Finish levels 1-10 while **ONLY FACING FORWARD** if your car rotates, make adjustments using Air Roll to face your car as close to forward as possible.
 Doing this will also train your Air Roll muscle memory. **MAKE SURE TO RE-ADJUST YOUR CAR WITH AIR ROLL.
 THIS IS AN ESSENTIAL PART OF THIS TRAINING*.

 **Completion Challenge:**
 Do this until you can complete levels 1-10 without a **single reset**.
 If you touch the ground or walls and **RESET** you must **START FROM LEVEL 1**.